Tips / Sunday March 1, 2026

-12 minutes reading
+14 minutes reading

-Why Does Europe Spend So Much On Cybersecurity?
+Why Does Europe Spend So Much on Cybersecurity?

 The European industry, however, will also invest heavily in cybersecurity.
 The market demands it.
 EU laws vigorously protect personal data and have draconian measures to prevent data abuse.
-Severe penalties threaten businesses operating in the EU if they neglect their security protocols and get breached.
+Severe penalties threaten businesses operating in the EU if they neglect their security protocols and are breached.

 Furthermore, today, most European customers are well aware of the cyber threats associated with conducting business online.
 Thus, a company’s security is an important factor in the European user’s decision-making process.